-The Smithsonian has installed a birchbark Little Free Library book-sharing box at the National Museum of the American Indian (NMAI) in Washington, D.C., donated by the Little Free Library (LFL) nonprofit organization.
+The Smithsonian recently installed a birchbark Little Free Library book-sharing box at the National Museum of the American Indian (NMAI) in Washington, D.C., donated by the Little Free Library (LFL) nonprofit organization.
 The “take a book, share a book” library seeks to honor Native American culture and increase access to culturally relevant books.

 “By fostering a love of reading and increasing availability of free and accurate books about Native Americans, the Little Free Library fits in with the NMAI’s vision of equity and social justice for the Native peoples of the Western Hemisphere through education, inspiration and empowerment,” says NMAI representative Renée Gokey.

 The NMAI library was gifted through LFL’s Native Library Initiative, which places libraries in tribal communities across the nation to meaningfully improve book access.
 To date LFL has provided more than 60 libraries to tribal communities, working with Native community leaders and partners including the Association of Tribal Archives, Libraries, & Museums.
 The Native Library Initiative is part of LFL’s Impact Library Program.

 “Our goal at Little Free Library is to see that all communities, no matter where they are, have access to books that excite and engage readers of all ages, abilities and backgrounds,” says LFL executive director Greig Metzger.
 “We are honored to do our part to see that happen.”